Anabaptist Short Courses

 No academic credit will be awarded but completion of course requirements can earn the participant 2.4 CEUs.

-- $200 per course before the early registration deadline;
+- US $300 per course plus textbooks, before the early registration deadline

-- $250 per course after the early registration deadline.
+- US $350 per course plus textbooks, after the early registration deadline

-- Participants should also expect to pay for one or two textbooks.
+Participants should expect to pay for one or two textbooks

 Online course procedures and requirements